“Building an amazing tech team is easy”, said no one, ever.

 The logical next step in balancing hiring processes is standardising interview questions.
-Obviously there’s a limit – you need to be able to adapt to the situation and to the answers a candidate gives you.
-But standardising questions not only limits biases; it can also help non-technical recruiters get the answers they need to decide whether or not a candidate is a good fit.
+Obviously, there’s a limit – you need to be able to adapt to the situation and to the answers a candidate gives you.
+But standardising questions not only limit biases; it can also help non-technical recruiters get the answers they need to decide whether or not a candidate is a good fit.

 5. Do not rely on Google!

 Sure, if you type “devops interview questions” into Google, you’ll get a wide array of interview questions you could use – and some of them will be great.
 But (going back to point 1), your interviews should test the specific skills you need for the job.
 If you need fast, agile developers, it’s no good including a long list of very specific, technical maths questions, for example.